ATCN: Resource-Efficient Processing of Time Series on Edge: Introduction

-Temporal Convolutional Networks (TCN) was first proposed based on an adaptation of WaveNet \cite{oord2016wavenet} and Time-Delay Neural Network \cite{timeDelay}.
+Temporal Convolutional Networks (TCN) were first proposed based on an adaptation of WaveNet \cite{WaveNet} and Time-Delay Neural Network \cite{timeDelay}.
 It orchestrates dilated convolutions in Encoder-Decoder architecture to have a unified framework for action segmentation.
-Later, Bai et al. \cite{bai2018empirical} designed a Generic TCN (GTCN) architecture for sequence modeling, which outperforms LSTM on time-series and sequence modeling tasks.
+Later, Bai et al. \cite{DBLP:empirical} designed a Generic TCN (GTCN) architecture for sequence modeling, which outperforms LSTM on time-series and sequence modeling tasks.
 However, the GTCN suffers from two main drawbacks: 1) the size of dilation increases exponentially by the layer, which prevents the designer from increasing the depth of the network, 2) it uses two standard convolutions per each layer, which is computationally expensive for resource-constrained embedded systems.
+Overall, there is a lack of high-accurate lightweight deep learning solution that can be used for robust processing of time series on embedded edge devices for a broad range of embedded applications.